-- Assistant Administrator Enter hours and compensation for the assistant administrator, if such staff are contracted or employed by provider. - Owner Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Other Administrative Staff Enter here any other professional and nonprofessional administrative personnel such as Financial, Clerical, Human Resources, etc. staff. - Other Facility & Operations (including Maintenance and Transportation) - Enter here the hours and compensation for maintenance staff, transportation staff who were NOT reported as attendants and any other staff, such as first-line supervisors of professional staff, not otherwise captured as Attendants, Non Attendants, Program Administration or Central Office staff. - Foster/Companion Care Coordinator Enter here the hours and costs for staff whose duties are to coordinate and oversee the provider's contracted Foster/Companion care homes and subcontractors. - Central Office Staff Enter here the allocated portion of shared administrative staff.
+- Owner Enter here only if an Owner, Partner, or Stockholder is employed in an administration position other than Administrator, Assistant Administrator, or central office employee. - Other Administrative Staff Enter here any other professional and nonprofessional administrative personnel such as Financial, Clerical, Human Resources, etc., staff. - Other Facility & Operations (including Maintenance and Transportation) Staff Enter here the hours and compensation for maintenance staff, transportation staff who were NOT reported as any other staff not otherwise captured as Attendants, Non-Attendants, Program Administration or Central Office staff. - Central Office Staff Enter here the allocated portion of shared administrative staff.
 If the Administrator has been allocated to the cost report from the central office, assure that the portion of costs reported as Administrator above is not also reported in this line item.